Royal Australian Corps of Signals

 Information Systems Technician (known as "Geeks").
+Members of the 152nd Signals Squadron are commonly called "chooks" by SASR troops.

 History

 Australia has the unique distinction of having had the first regularly formed signal unit in the British Empire.
 The Corps began in 1869 as a small "torpedo and signals corp", located in New South Wales and Victoria.
 These units existed until 1882 when they were disbanded.
 In 1885, a "signalling corps", composed of one officer and twelve other ranks, was created in South Australia and remained active until 1901.

 After the inception of the Commonwealth Forces, an "Australian Corps of Signallers" was formed on 12 January 1906.
 This day is recognised as the Signal Corps' birthday.
 The Corps remained as a self-contained unit until 1911 when it was merged with Australian Engineers.

 On 1 January 1925, the Australian Corps of Signals was formed and all Signals units were separated from the Australian Corps of Engineers.

 At the conclusion of World War II, a silver salver was presented to the Australian Corps of Signals by Princess Mary as a memento of the co-operation between the Royal Corps of Signals and the Australian Corps of Signals throughout the Second World War.

 On 10 November 1948, His Majesty King George VI conferred the title "Royal" on the Australian Corps of Signals.
 The day is recognised a "Corps Day", and commemorative functions are held on, or as near as possible to, 10 November each year.

 Approval was given by Her Royal Highness, Princess Anne, The Princess Royal, the Signals Corps' Colonel-in-Chief, on 10 September 1980 for the Corps to carry a banner bearing her Cipher.
 The banner is known as "The Princess Anne Banner", and was presented to the Signals Corps by the then Governor-General, The Right Honourable Sir Ninian Stephen on 29 November 1986.

 On 5 July 2000, a parade was held for her Royal Highness, Princess Anne, The Princess Royal at Simpson Barracks, Watsonia, marking the 75th anniversary of the Corps.